New results from fast timing iLGAD sensor on Timepix4: Testbeam results

 \subsubsection{Time resolution per depth versus threshold}

 The time resolution per depth is determined with the time difference between the recorded hits in a track and the MCP.
 The optimal time resolution in grazing angle mode has been obtained using a depth dependent timewalk correction.
 Close to the readout electrode the signal goes already over threshold on the initial charge carriers, while close to gain layer the amplified holes will also contribute to the signal shape.
 Because of this depth dependent signal shape, a timewalk correction per depth is needed.
 At a low threshold the signal goes over threshold on the initial holes and electrons.
 For a higher threshold above 4000~e- the signal will typically only go over threshold with the secondary holes coming from the gain layer.
-Therefore the timealk parameters are also determined for different thresholds.
-The best time resolution after timewalk correction is 359~ps for a threshold of 900~e- and at a depth of 75~\textmu m, see figure \ref{timeresgain}.\\ At the depth with the best time resolution the initial e-h pairs induce enough signal to cross the threshold.
+Therefore the timewalk parameters are also determined for different thresholds.
+The best time resolution after timewalk correction is 359~ps for a threshold of 900~e- and at a depth of 75~\textmu m, see figure \ref{timeresgain}.
+The time resolution is obtained from a Gaussian fit and the error bars indicate the uncertainty of the fitted sigma parameter.\\ At the depth with the best time resolution the initial e-h pairs induce enough signal to cross the threshold.
 This initial e-h pairs induce a small current and the integrated signal has a low slew rate (shallow slope).
 Hence the threshold is crossed slowly, which results in significant jitter.
 The amplified signal will give a higher slew rate and hence if the threshold is raised such that it intersects this steeper slope, the jitter will be less.
 To avoid triggering on the initial signal, the threshold is raised from 900~e- to 7000~e-.
 However, we observe that the time resolution doesn't improve for higher thresholds.
 Only for signals coming from the back of the sensor the time resolution is somewhat better for a threshold of 2000, 3000 and 4000~e- compared to the 900~e- threshold, see figure \ref{timeresgain}.
 Simulations and (TPA) laser measurements should be done to understand the time resolution for different depths and thresholds.